This is, for now, the last Planet Armor on the backlog. It also happens to be the last one revealed in the show: The Nepteight Gundam:

 Now we’re ready to launch:

-One more note - according to the instructions, the wrist armor can double as a small beam gun for self defense.
-However, we never see any evidence of this in the show:
+According to the instructions, the wrist armor can double as a small beam gun for self defense.
+It never uses this in the show, but it they built the gimmick into this model, so might as well use it.

 Conclusion

-Earlier in the year, the Planet Armors were by far some of my favorite builds.
-So it was a huge bummer to build the last few, only to find out that they were some of my least favorite.
+The early Planet Armors were by far some of my favorite builds of 2024.
+So it was a huge bummer that these last few were some of my least favorite.

 Thankfully the Nepteight came in to end things on a high note.
-It’s a great look, with a fun gimmick, and even a surprisingly different build experience.
-I guess they were saving the best for last.
+It looks great, it has a unique gimmick, and the build experience was surprisingly unique.
+They saved one of the best for last.

 Other Thoughts